electron/electronjs.org-old/data/blog/new-website.md

 ---
-title: 'A New Website'
+title: 'Electron's New Website'
 author: zeke
 date: '2017-11-13'
 ---

 Electron has a new website and a new domain: [electronjs.org].
-If you're a regular visitor to the site, you may not notice many differences, but under the surface we've made some big changes: The static Jekyll site has been replaced with a Node.js server; The site is now internationalized and we've built a pipeline to enable crowdsourced translation of the Electron documentation into any language; We've also made a few cosmetic improvements too, like categories and standalone pages for the Electron apps in our registry.
+Many of the changes are subtle on the surface, but we've made some big changes to the underlying project: The static Jekyll site has been replaced with a Node.js server; The site is now internationalized and we've built a pipeline to enable crowdsourced translation of the docs into any language; We've also made a few cosmetic improvements too, like categories and colorful standalone pages for Electron apps.

 ## The New Domain

-We've moved from [electron.atom.io] to [electronjs.org].
+We've moved the site from electron.atom.io to a new domain: [electronjs.org].

 The Electron project was born inside [Atom], GitHub's open-source text editor built on web technologies.
 Electron was originally called `atom-shell` and Atom